 During previous projects, we have incorporated a variety of different finishes to enhance the bottom step, including the addition of carpet and lighting, to just name a few.

 The square bottom step style is versatile and can be adapted to suit your tastes, whether bold or conservative.

-In the first example below, you’ll see that a large square bottom step was selected to add the extra touch to an open riser staircase.
+In the first example above, you’ll see that a large square bottom step was selected to add the extra touch to an open riser staircase.
 It undoubtedly enhances the contemporary surroundings and creates a truly unique feature in the client’s home.

 In the second, our work on the Lovedon Fields development featured a stunning full hardwood staircase that begins with an elegant but simple squared bullnose step.

 To recap, you absolutely can make an impact with the bottom step of your stairs.
 In fact, your options are abundant.

 From bullnose to curtail, a combination of both or even squared, there are ample opportunities to make a statement.